RiseValco/vamphubscripts/README.md

 # Vamp Hub Scripts

-All of these scripts are open-sourced and are copyrighted you can see in */licensed.txt*
+All of these scripts are open-sourced and are copyrighted you can see in **license.txt**